shcaba/Stock-Assessment-Topics-Forum/README.md

 I encourage you to post issues that we can discuss or use the Discussion Board to build on discussions we have already had.

-Any more ideas to make things better, please add the to the issues board or [email](jason.cope@noaa.gov) me.
+Want to join the email list, know someone who does, or have any ideas to make things better, please email me at: jason.cope@noaa.gov